 Did you know that in Canada, falls are the leading cause of injuries in older adults and a fall for an older adult can actually lead to death?
 This is because when an older adult falls, oftentimes it results in a broken bone which becomes more and more lethal as you age.
 The more you fall and break bones, the more likely you become to keep falling and breaking bones.
 At Curovate, we want to educate people about issues like these so that we can do our part to preserve the health of older adults in Canada and globally.

 In this article, I will showcase 7 exercises you can do at home every day that will improve your balance and mobility which will reduce your likelihood of falling!
 All of these exercises, as well as additional fall prevention information and balance exercises, can be found in our Curovate app for older adults following knee replacement and hip replacement.
-Find the app links at the end of this blog
+Find the app links at the end of this blog.
+Be sure to also check out our other related blogs, such as tips to prevent falls after knee & hip replacement & ACL surgery.

 1. Bridges With Alternating Leg Raises